-Rich Klein is a versatile photographer who is available throughout NY-NJ-PA to shoot:
+Rich Klein is a versatile photographer based in northeast Pennsylvania and Parma, Italy and available to photograph:

 • portraits / glamour/boudoir